KoolLSL/lslforge/README.md

 # LSLForge

 LSLForge is a plugin for the Eclipse IDE.
-The plugin allows editing, "compiling" (gathering code included in modules), executing, and unit testing your Second Life® Linden Scripting Language (LSL) code.
+The plugin allows editing, compiling and, optionaly, executing and unit testing offline your Second Life® Linden Scripting Language (LSL) code.

-If offers all the features of Eclipse to your LSL scripts, especially useful for large projects made of multiple scripts: source code control system such as Git, CVS and Subversion, and there are many other features &mdash; task list management, integration with bug tracking tools, version compare, etc. You may need to install appropriate plugins to use certain features.
+Compared to simple editors which mainly do syntax check (Visual Studio Code, Sublime Text, LSL Editor...), it offers useful features for large projects made of multiple scripts: modules import (to include your frequent code library), source code control (Git, CVS, Subversion...), task list, bug tracking, file history & difference, etc. You may need to install appropriate plugins to use certain features.

-## Forks Purposes

-* [`KoolLSL`](https://github.com/KoolLSL/lslforge): Updating since 0.1.9.10, cloned from raysilent
-* [`raysilent`](https://github.com/raysilent/lslforge): This was a fork where the most activity is happening, which is maintaining the latest LSL definitions for functions and constants of `LSL` according to the recent [Release Notes](https://releasenotes.secondlife.com/categories/simulator.html), also bug fixes, and keeping the Eclipse Plugin Update Site up-to-date.
+The aim is to integrate the latest LSL definitions for functions, constants and events LSL according to the recent [Release Notes](https://releasenotes.secondlife.com/categories/simulator.html)
-* [`elnewfie`](https://github.com/elnewfie/lslforge): After all the tests are accomplished, the repo is merged into the [`elnewfie`](https://github.com/elnewfie/lslforge)'s original repo, to avoid confusion.

-### Changelog
+## Changelog

 * **0.1.9.12**
     * Added functions and constants till Simulator Release 2024-02-21.7995320426 (llGetNotecardLineSync, llComputeHash, llRezObjectWithParams...) thanks to [@ChloeConstantine](https://github.com/ChloeConstantine)